Indra III: Trouble in Vengi

 A civil war like situation prevailed in Vengi after the defeat of Eastern Chalukya Bhima at the hands of Baddega, a Rashtrakuta feudatory from Vemulavada.
 A period of intense politics continued when the Rashtrakutas tried to install the king of their choice in Vengi.
-Indra III's Jain general Sri Vijaya (who was also a poet) won may wars for his emperor in the eastern Deccan and the bulk of Vengi was brought under the rule of Indra III for a few years.
+Indra III's Jain general Sri Vijaya (who was also a poet) won many wars for his emperor in the eastern Deccan and the bulk of Vengi was brought under the rule of Indra III for a few years.